14 05, 2026

 4 06, 2020

-A Pilot Study of Gender Differences in Neuroinflammation in Autism | Dichter | $50,000
+A Stimulus PET/MR Study of Gender Differences in Neuroinflammation in Autism | Dichter | $50,000

-A Pilot Study of Gender Differences in Neuroinflammation in Autism 2020 Award: $50,000 Autism spectrum disorder (ASD) impacts the functioning of brain regions that process social information, but the reasons for this are unclear.
+A Stimulus PET/MR Study of Gender Differences in Neuroinflammation in Autism 2020 Award: $50,000 Autism spectrum disorder (ASD) impacts the functioning of brain regions that process social information, but the reasons for this are unclear.
 In this project we will examine whether inflammation in brain regions that process social information contributes to social impairments in ASD and whether there are sex differences in brain inflammation in ASD.
 Results will indicate whether treatments that impact inflammation may be beneficial for those with ASD.
 Need/Problem: Autism spectrum disorder (ASD) is an etiologically heterogeneous disorder that affects 1 in 54 individuals and confers a lifelong burden to most affected individuals and their families.
 The brain basis of ASD remains poorly understood.
-Grant Summary: We will use combined positron emission tomography (PET) and functional magnetic resonance imaging (fMRI) brain imaging to examine whether ASD [...]
+Grant Summary: We will use combined positron emission tomography (PET) and functional magnetic resonance imaging (fMRI) brain imaging to examine whether [...]

 17 04, 2019